 Market Trends: Over the past decade, Queen Creek's housing stock has grown to nearly 20,000 units, marking a 123% increase.
 A substantial population increase supports this housing boom, positioning Queen Creek as one of the fastest-growing areas in Arizona.
 Home values have doubled over the same period, reflecting significant appreciation.

 Lifestyle and Amenities: Queen Creek offers residents a variety of amenities, including parks, equestrian trails, and shopping centers like the Queen Creek Marketplace.
-The area is served by highly-rated schools and hosts community events that foster a tight-knit community feel.
+The area is served by highly rated schools and hosts community events that foster a tight-knit community feel.
 Its proximity to the San Tan Mountain Regional Park provides outdoor recreational opportunities.

 Investment Potential: The rapid growth in both population and housing development indicates a strong investment potential in Queen Creek.
 The area attracts young families, professionals, and retirees seeking modern housing options and a suburban lifestyle.
 The substantial appreciation in home values suggests a robust real estate market, making it an attractive focus for real estate agents.

-Median Sale Price: $570,000 (up 2.8% YoY) (Zillow, March 2025)
+Median Sale Price: $545,810 (down 2.7% YoY) (Zillow, July 2025)

 Why It Stands Out: Located at the base of South Mountain, this suburban gem offers a serene, family-friendly environment.